CSC3170-2022Fall/project-over-power/README.md

 ## Project Specification

 <!-- You should remove the terms/sentence that is not necessary considering your option/branch/difficulty choice -->

-After thorough discussion, our team made the choice and the specification information is listed below:

-- Our option choice is: **Option 2**
-- Our branch choice is: **Branch 1**
-- The difficulty level is: **Normal**

-As for Option 2, our topic background specification can be found in [background-specification.md](background-specification.md).

-## Project Abstract
-The database system is a database management system based on the combination of user's html web page and back-end flask.This project aims at allowing registered users to record information and create content related to the canteens and foods provided by CUHKSZ.
-The website is a platform to find ratings and reviews of canteens and foods.

-## Background Specification
 This project aims at allowing registered users to record information and create content related to the canteens and foods provided by CUHKSZ.
 The website is a platform to find ratings and reviews of canteens and foods.
 Below are the significant concepts and corresponding settings: